opensalt/opensalt-docs/docs/index.rst

 * Limited HTML tags

 These three formatting options for text can be combined in-line with limitations.
+Also note that HTML and Katex will not render consistently in the Tree and top of the Item Detail pane.

 .. _h7d786e1625325662166b2742346719: